forestgrape/coronavirus/4_immunological/ontogenesis_and_locality_of_immunity.md

 * [Kumar, Conners and Farber](#kumar) review how:
   * How the immune system is developes at the different locations throughout life (e.g. Figure 3) and is associated with pathogens encountered at the different sites.
 A focus is the compartmentalization and tissue residency, a topic in which the research group from Mrs. Farber does pioneering work.
   * Differences between the immune system development in mice and human are pointed out: E.g. in human the generation of naive T occurs often locally in tissues where as in mice it occurs mainly in the thymus.
 Also the lifespan of naive T cells is much longer in humans with a lifespan of 5 to 10 years compared to a few weeks in mice.
-* [Zheng et al](#zheng) investigate in detail the systemic immune cell landscape in young and old adults: Peripheral blood mononuclear cells are analyzed by single cell single-cell RNA sequencing (scRNA-seq), mass cytometry (CyTOF), and single-cell assay for transposase-accessible chromatin sequencing (scATAC-seq).
+* [Zheng et al](#zheng) investigate the systemic immune cell landscape in young and old adults: Peripheral blood mononuclear cells are analyzed by single cell single-cell RNA sequencing (scRNA-seq), mass cytometry (CyTOF), and single-cell assay for transposase-accessible chromatin sequencing (scATAC-seq).
 Additionally mass cytometry is carried out in a cohort of Covid infectees and RNA sequencing in a cohort of recovered Covid patients (Fig. 1 B).
-* [Moderbacher et al](#moderbacher) investigate the systemic CD4+ and CD8+ T cell and neutralizing antibody responses of Covid patients in detail.
+* [Moderbacher et al](#moderbacher) investigate the systemic CD4+ and CD8+ T cell and neutralizing antibody responses of Covid patients.
 Correlations between the percentage of naive CD4 and CD8 cells and the severity of Covid is found (Figure 6 E for CD4 and F for CD8).
-* [Loske et al](#loske) investigate the cells in the upper respiratory tract regarding immune responses to SARS-2 infections at different ages by single-cell RNA sequencing.
-A key finding is that the upper airways of children are primed to sense and handle viruses both by an increased prevalence of immune cells and the cell expression profile.
+* [Loske et al](#loske) investigate the cells in the upper respiratory tract at steady state and during SARS-2 infections of persons of different ages by single-cell RNA sequencing.
+They find that the upper airways of children are primed to sense and handle infections both by an increased prevalence of immune cells and the expression profile of epithelial cells.